Harshit-Keshari/JAVA-PROGRAMS/README.md

 # JAVA-PROGRAMS

-This repo contains the JAVA programs which i used to do go through for revision
+This repo contains the JAVA programs which i used to do go through for revision.